pingidentity/pingidentity-devops-getting-started/docs/prodLicense.md

 * `PING_IDENTITY_DEVOPS_USER=jsmith@example.com`
 * `PING_IDENTITY_DEVOPS_KEY=e9bd26ac-17e9-4133-a981-d7a7509314b2`

-## Saving your DevOps User and Key
+## Saving Your DevOps User and Key

 The best way to save your DevOps User/Key is to use the Ping Identity DevOps utility `ping-devops`.